rahiuhn/HDSI/README.md

 ## Limitations of Algorithm
 1) This algorithm can only process continuous data
-2) Currently, output is only the predictive performance in three metrics namely correlation, mean square error and r-squared
+2) This algorithm is tested only for continuous outcome
-3) It doe not directly provide the final model or feature weights.
-However, one can determine the weights by looking at function ```DMU```.
-The result is stored in the data.frame ```bay_reg```.
+3) Outcome feature should be labeled "y" and must be present as the last column in the dataset.